If you are planning on starting a business, one of the most important things you will need is a bank account.

 In addition, you cannot currently set up direct debits from your Transferwise GBP bank account.

 While you cannot receive international payments from outside of the UK into your GBP account, you can set up additional accounts in EUR, USD and AUD if you want to send or receive payments to and from clients in Europe, the USA and Australia.
 You can then transfer this money into your GBP account, paying a very small currency exchange fee (and much less than the currency exchange fees charged by traditional banks!).

 Additionally, one of the few downsides to TransferWise is that they don’t have physical branches.
 If you do think you’ll need to accept cash or pay in cheques, then you will probably still need a traditional business bank account to be able to handle these types of payments.

-There are plenty of traditional accounts around, and it is definitely worth some time shopping around as the fees can vary greatly.
+There are plenty of traditional accounts around, as you can see in our list above, and it is definitely worth some time shopping around as the fees can vary greatly.
 MoneySavingExpert is the best place to find the best deal on a traditional business bank account.